injury prevention exercises

 Squats are excellent for building strength in your lower body, including the quads, hamstrings and glutes.
 Strong leg muscles provide better support for your joints and reduce the risk of injuries during activities like running and lifting weights.
 Have your feet flat on the floor for squats, and make sure they are hip-width apart.

 Push-ups help build upper body strength, particularly in the chest, shoulders and triceps.
 Strong upper body muscles contribute to better shoulder stability, reducing the risk of joint injuries.
-Make sure to keep your legs straight when doing this exercise and go down the full range of motion.
+When doing this exercise, make sure to keep your legs straight and go down the full range of motion.

 Resistance bands are versatile tools for joint stability.
 Incorporating exercises like lateral leg raises or external rotations with resistance bands can help protect your joints, such as your shoulders, knees and ankles.